The behaviour of Teak

 Small cracks (known as checking) may appear, this is a characteristic of all hardwood timbers and will not affect the strength or durability of the furniture.
 This is due to changes in the seasons and the wood releasing or drawing moisture from the atmosphere, checking is not to be considered as a defect.

-This bench has been outside in a garden since 1998 and as you can see still in very good condition.
+This bench has been outside in a garden since 1997 and as you can see still in very good condition.
 Shows you how good and resilient teak is.
+Tap the image to see a larger view.

 Wood and Moisture